worldline/angular-training/docs/src/routing/README.md

   { path: '**', redirectTo: '/dashboard' }
 ]
 ```
 - `canActivate` allows you to define route guards.
-A route guard blocks the activation of the route if the condition it defines is not verified.
+A route guard blocks the activation of the route and can redirect if the condition it defines is not verified.
 - `pathMatch: 'full'` forces the path to be matched against the entire URL.
 It is important to do this when redirecting empty-path routes.
 Otherwise, because an empty path is a prefix of any URL, the router would apply the redirect even when navigating to the redirect destination, creating an endless loop.
 - `'**'`: is a wildcard which means it matches any URL